davidgiga1993/mixing-station-docs/docs/ui-controls.md

 ![Fader](img/fader.png)

-If the **fine mode** is enabled you can start draging the fader from any position and the movements will be more precise.
+If the **fine mode** is enabled you can start dragging the fader from any position and the movements will be more precise.

 ## Sliders